Community Challenges

 EEB was founded on a simple premise: give back

-It is therefore important to pass on this value to the entrepreneurs who come through our doors.
-Each cohort of the Élite program is required to carry out a community challenge that aims to make a concrete contribution to society.
-Entrepreneurs are autonomous, managing the initiative from project selection to completion.
+It is therefore important to instill this value in the entrepreneurs who join the program.
+Each cohort of the Élite Program Élite undertake a community challenge designed to foster meaningful engagement with society.
+The entrepreneurs are in charge of the initiative, managing everything from project selection to implementation.

-Some members of Cohort 15 who have chosen to help Les Fantastiques de Magog.
+A few members of Cohort 15 who chose to help the organization Les Fantastiques de Magog.

 Do you have a social or community project?